 Overall, the workouts on this rower are very unique.

 They’ve taken the gaming inspired idea from Ergatta and really ramped it up a notch.
 And I’m still impressed that you can watch Netflix on this rower.

 If you’re familiar with my work, then you probably know that I’m a stickler for a good warranty, so there was no way I was gonna finish this review with a few words on the Aviron’s warranty.

 At the time of writing this, both Aviron rowers come with the following residential/commercial warranty:

 For one, it’s interesting that Aviron backs both of their rowers with a commercial warranty.

 I see this as a good indicator of overall quality because commercial use typically inflicts more damage to equipment (with multiple users and more overall daily use).

 I’d also like to point out that 10 years on the frame is 2x as long as the warranties that Hydrow and Ergatta offer on their elite rowers.

-Two years on parts is also impressive and on par with what the other elite brands are offering.
+A year on parts could be a little longer, but it’s still on par with what the other elite rowers are offering.